15 min read

 The Entry-Level Reality

-This means the pathway into cybersecurity isn't direct.
+This means the pathway into cybersecurity is not direct.
 The most successful entrants use adjacent roles as stepping stones, building foundational skills while positioning themselves for security-specific positions.

 The Full Spectrum: Understanding All Cybersecurity Disciplines

-Cybersecurity isn't a single discipline.
-It's an ecosystem of interconnected specializations.
+Cybersecurity is not a single discipline.
+It is an ecosystem of interconnected specialisations.
 Some are deeply technical; others require minimal coding.
-Understanding the full landscape helps you find where your existing skills fit best.
+Understanding the full range helps you find where your existing skills fit best.

-Having worked across the cybersecurity vendor ecosystem for over two decades, I've seen firsthand that the strongest security programs aren't built by technical teams alone.
-They're built by diverse disciplines working together.
+Having worked across the cybersecurity vendor ecosystem for over two decades, I have seen firsthand that the strongest security programmes are not built by technical teams alone.
+They are built by diverse disciplines working together.

 Technical Tracks